Seeing a Rose in Five Thousand Ways: Experiments

 \paragraph{Baselines.} While each training image receives a global illumination, the lighting configuration for each instance in the training image varies locally due to difference in poses.
 Therefore, we compare our model with two inverse rendering methods that handle varying light sources in training images, namely Neural-PIL~\cite{boss2021neuralpil} and NeRD~\cite{boss2021nerd}.
 Both methods jointly optimize for the shape, BRDF, and illumination from multi-view images with a NeRF~\cite{mildenhall2020nerf}-based architecture.
 Neural-PIL additionally proposes to use a neural network as a proxy for the illumination integration procedure in forward rendering.
 We also compare with NeRF and GNeRF, which only perform 3D reconstruction.

 \paragraph{Implementation Details.} We train our method for 300k iterations for all scenes.
 Baseline methods are designed to train on a multi-view dataset, and we convert each scene into a multi-view dataset similar to \cref{subsect:real}.
 Neural-PIL, NeRD, and NeRF assume constant, ground-truth camera intrinsics across all multi-view images in the dataset.
-Since cropping around instances which have different locations in the scene results in inconsistent intrinsic parameters, we re-render each instance in the scene such that it is re-centered at the origin, with its rotation remaining the same.
+Since cropping around instances with different locations in the scene results in inconsistent intrinsic parameters, we re-render each instance in the scene so that it is re-centered at the origin, with its rotation remaining the same.
 For completeness, we also report the results of training these methods without the re-centering operation in the supplement.

-\paragraph{Results.} As shown in \Cref{tbl:synthetic}, our method achieves significantly lower error in normal and appearance reconstruction compared to GNeRF, evaluated on held-out test views.
-The quality of both reconstruction and intrinsics decomposition is significantly better than Neural-PIL and NeRD, both requiring ground truth camera poses, and comparable with NeRF which also requires ground truth poses and does not perform intrinsic decomposition.
-Qualitative results for two exemplar scenes are shown in \Cref{fig:synthetic}.
+\paragraph{Results.} As shown in \Cref{tbl:synthetic}, our method achieves a significantly lower error in normal and appearance reconstruction compared to GNeRF, evaluated on held-out test views.
+The quality of both reconstruction and intrinsics decomposition is significantly better than Neural-PIL and NeRD, both requiring ground-truth camera poses, and is comparable with NeRF, which also requires ground-truth poses and does not perform intrinsic decomposition.
+The qualitative results for two exemplar scenes are shown in \Cref{fig:synthetic}.
 Full qualitative comparisons are deferred to the supplement.